Note Regarding Graham.Law Teaching At CLE’s

 That’s where training conferences come in.
 This year, the facilitators and Sherlocks held a 2-day statewide conference at the beautiful Penrose House Conference Center in Colorado Springs.
 And I was honored to be asked to speak on issues they will encounter assisting military families.

 The challenge was that the diverse audience of more than 60 included both attorneys and lay people, with varying degrees of experience and knowledge.
 Some of them had likely never seen a military case, while in El Paso County, the facilitators and Sherlocks help our military community daily.
+Having a coherent Colorado family law presentation was challenging.

 I gave a 90-minute presentation, Military Parties in Family Law Cases (okay, I admit that my titles are not the most creative, but hopefully the content is more gripping).
 Topics covered included the procedural (jurisdiction, service of process, Servicemembers Civil Relief Act), and the substantive (military retirement, VA disability, and military parenting issues).
 Click here to see the full outline with attachments.